siyhust/python_gui/README.txt

-This is a project about homework of advanced image procesing I will design a image processing programe with GUI under this path
+This is a project about homework of advanced image procesing I will design an image processing programe with GUI under this path